 In terms of choosing what to wear, needless to say, layers are the answer.
 In addition to this I’ve learnt to only choose items that don’t have buttons, laces, zips or other fastenings.
 If you’ve ever tried trying your shoelaces when you can’t feel your fingers you’ll know why.

 Where possible I only wear natural fibres.
 They keep you warm and cosy and feel really nice against the skin.
 I wear a lot of wool, and for reasons of animal welfare try to only buy woollen products from companies who use British wool or who can trace their wool back to the point of origin.
-I wear woollen-mix thermals and a woollen jumper and don't wear a t-shirt in between as putting cotton between layers of wool affects the thermal properties of the woollen items.
+I wear woollen-mix thermals (from Finisterre) and a woollen jumper (my favourite is from &Daughter) and don’t wear a t-shirt in between as putting cotton between layers of wool affects the thermal properties of the woollen items.

 Once dressed and bundled up I usually jog back to the car which definitely helps to warm me up a little faster.
 Once there I whack the heater up to high and by then I’m pretty toasty.